-In a slapdash piece of clickbait reporting, former VICE intern Brad Casey attended a free meditation-based course in a public library, bought a book, and then wrote a lazy hit-piece trying to present this everyday turn-of-events as infiltrating a ‘cult’, and frame the author Belzebuub as a ‘cult leader’.
-This article analyses his claims and reveals the facts that were hidden or misrepresented to support his false narrative.
+In a slapdash piece of clickbait reporting, former VICE intern Brad Casey attended a free meditation-based course in a public library, bought a book by the author Belzebuub (who was not associated with the event in any way) and then wrote a lazy hit-piece trying to present this everyday turn-of-events as infiltrating a ‘cult’, and trying to frame Belzebuub as a ‘cult leader’.
+This article analyses his claims and reveals the facts that were hidden or misrepresented about this event and Belzebuub to support his false narrative.
 It also examines the complete uncritical surrender of supposed “independent” journalists to the narratives spun by anti-cult lobby groups.
-This collusion reinforces negative stereotypes against alternative spirituality, and shows the conformist agenda of so-called “alternative” media.
+This collusion reinforces negative stereotypes against alternative spirituality and shows the conformist agenda of so-called “alternative” media.
 This is an example of hit-piece journalism of the worst kind.

 Cult coverage sells, especially in our fear-based media landscape.
 The current media bias towards presenting alternative spiritual groups in a deranged, psychotic, or shameful way stems directly from the lucrative nature of publishing such content.
 Of course, not all alternative groups are harmful, in fact most are peaceful, law-abiding and enriching to the community.
 Yet once the “cult” stigma is applied to a group, the adverse effects of that label become extremely difficult to overcome.
 The end result of sustained negative media representation of alternative groups, and the omission of coverage of benign or helpful groups, is a loss in diversity of spiritual options and a narrowing of spiritual choice.
 Even more harmful is the phenomenon created by “crazy cult” coverage, whereby discrimination against alternative groups suddenly becomes socially acceptable, and even encouraged as a valid form of satire.